Imogen Binnie

 Imogen Binnie (born 1978 or 1979) is an American novelist and screenwriter.
 She is best known for her debut novel, Nevada, which was published in 2013.
+It is considered a key work in trans literature.

 Early life

 Binnie was born and raised in rural New Jersey.
 She attended Rutgers University and graduated in 2002 after majoring in English and psychology.
 After graduating, she lived in New York City for a time before moving to Oakland, California.
+She began sharing her work via Fictionmania, a site devoted to sharing user-written stories on gender change.
+She then moved to creating zines and developing her artistry in writing groups.